 This tiny island which is 40 miles long and 10 miles wide is located off the coast of northern Mozambique.
 Geologically speaking, it resembles Kona in Hawaii; however, the similarity stops there.
 It is one of the world’s poorest countries, only made tolerable by the beautiful ocean vistas and breezes.
 This place reminds me of a bit of a modern version of Kiribati, a small poor South Pacific island.

-The government is wholly disinterested and tourism, despite its spectacular landscapes why?
+The government is wholly disinterested in tourism, despite its spectacular landscapes.
+Why?
 Who knows!
 Imagine Hawaii not caring about tourism!
 The economy is built on Ylang Ylang and vanilla exports which have diminished over the past decade as artificial sense and flowers have improved.
-Although they grow a variety of fruits few are exported.
+Although they grow a variety of fruits, few are exported.
 As a result, most food is imported making life very difficult for the average Comorian.